sanjayalbert23-star/JKFLIPFLOP-USING-IF-ELSE/README.md

 **Procedure**

 /* write all the steps invloved */
+1.Open Quartus Prime software and create a new project.
+2.Select the appropriate device and create a new Verilog HDL file.
+3.Write the Verilog program for JK Flip-Flop using if-else statements.
+4.Save the file with the appropriate module name and compile the design.
+5.Fix any syntax or compilation errors if present.
+6.Generate the RTL schematic and verify the logic design.
+7.Create the waveform input file and apply different combinations of J, K, and Clock inputs.
+8.Run functional simulation and observe the output waveform.
+9.Verify the obtained output with the JK Flip-Flop truth table.
+10.Record the RTL diagram and timing diagram results.
 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
 Developed by:SANJAY A